alexhang212/SparrowVis_Code/README.md

 # Sparrow Vis: A framework to analyse and annotate sparrow provisioning videos
-This repository contains all code used for the thesis: **Testing the silver spoon effect in a passerine using novel deep learniing and computer vision pipeline**.
+This repository contains all code used for the thesis: **Testing the silver spoon effect in a passerine using novel deep learning and computer vision pipeline**.
 Please read project structure below to access seperate directories for each part of the project.

 ## Langugae & Dependencies
 Please see README in seperate directories for section specific dependencies.